Aikido of Northwest Kansas Testing Requirements

 • Meisoho: Questions regarding meditation training; know the terms zazen, kinhin, and samu

-• Kokyu ho: Questions regarding breathing training; know the terms kiai, ibuki, and okinaga
+• Kokyu ho: Questions regarding breathing training; be able to demonstrate kiai, ibuki, and okinaga

 • Assisting in class: assist in ki testing and know how to perform basic ki tests; be able to assist new students with basic 7th kyu techniques and falls, know how to fold a guest or visiting yudansha’s hakama